 You can check the average processing times at your current foreign country’s field office.
 These times can vary depending on your particular facility.
 Unfortunately, you cannot check the wait times for U.S. embassies or consulates.
 However, this process should be quicker and will take weeks, not months.

-Direct consular filing can be complicated, but working with a good immigration attorney can make it easier.
-If you can't afford the attorney fees and don't want to handle your green card case alone, we may be able to help.
-If you are eligible, our free web app will walk you through the process and help you prepare and file your application with the U.S. government.
+Direct consular filing can be complicated, but help is available.
+If you are eligible, our free web app will walk you through the green card process and help you prepare and file your application with the U.S. government.
+If our app isn’t a good fit, we may be able to refer you to an experienced immigration attorney to help.
 Click "Get Started" to see how we can help make your American dream come true!